xtao-org/jsonhilo/README.md

 `JsonHigh` returns a stream object with two methods:

 * `chunk` which accepts a JSON chunk to parse.
 It returns the stream object for chaining.
-* `end` with no arguments which signals that parsing is completed.
-It calls the corresponding `end` event handler, passing its return value to the caller.
+* `end` with no arguments which signals that the current JSON document is finished.
+If there is no error, it calls the corresponding `end` event handler, passing its return value to the caller.

+### Error handling

+If there is an error when parsing a `chunk`, an exception is thrown.

+If there is an error at the `end`, that error is returned to the caller.
+The user-provided `end` event handler is not called.

 ### Events